The Lady Is a Tramp (TV series)

-The Lady Is a Tramp is a situation comedy that of the first series to be on the then-new British television channel, Channel 4.
+The Lady Is a Tramp is a situation comedy shown on the then-new British television channel, Channel 4.
 Written by Johnny Speight, the programme lasted for two series, and totalled 13 episodes from 8 January 1983 to 30 March 1984.

 Synopsis

 Old Pat and Lanky Pat are a pair of elderly tramps or "bag ladies" who have spent many years sleeping rough in such places as on park benches in London.
 The two move into a derelict van in an apparently unused yard.
 They then resist repeated attempts to move them from their new home.